The worst thing about plastic straws is that most of the time, they're not a choice.

 Like much of the single-use plastic that comes our way, plastic straws just appear, placed in takeout bags or appearing in cups of soda, iced tea or water.
 And if you pick up plastic on beaches, you know that one of the most common pieces of plastic waste you'll find is plastic straws.
 They're everywhere.
 And once they make their way into the marine ecosystem, they're eaten by fish and birds that mistake them for food.
 Straws are used once — to sip a frosty beverage — and then they immediately become garbage, persisting in the environment for decades.

-One California Assemblyman has introduced a bill requiring certain dining establishments to only provide a plastic straw when a customer requests one.
+One California Assemblyman introduced a bill earlier this year requiring certain dining establishments to only provide a plastic straw when a customer requests one.
 (The bill does not apply to fast food, takeout or counter-service restaurants.)

 Assemblyman Ian Calderon said the bill wouldn't ban plastic straws; it's intended to curb their use.
 In his proposal, he refers to data that states 500 million straws are thrown away everyday in the U.S.